Our Team

 CoFounder & President

 Hello all!
 My name is Alexis Wangler, but I really prefer Lexi.
-I am not yet 30 years old & work as a rural mail carrier in my hometown, Linton, ND.
-My husband & I have three beautiful, bright baby girls all under the age of 4 years old.
+I am 31 years old & work as a rural mail carrier in my hometown, Linton, ND.
+My husband & I have three beautiful, bright girls ages 6 & under and are expecting our fourth baby girl in November.
 Life sure can get busy, but we wouldn’t have it any other way.
 If I’m being honest, the work that we are doing here at Health Freedom North Dakota is something that I would never have imagined for myself.
 I truly believe I was guided by God to start this nonprofit & create this community of freedom-loving North Dakotans.
 I was very much a strong believer in western medicine, but because I was so sensitive to medications at a younger age, my mama directed & encouraged me to take a more holistic approach to health & wellness.
 It wasn’t until I was about 6 months pregnant with my first child that my husband & I really dug deeper.
 A friend had encouraged me to watch a documentary series regarding health freedom.
 That series was the catalyst to becoming a health freedom advocate & activist.
 I have found my passion, and I am so very grateful for all the love & support I have received along the way.
 We wouldn’t be HFND if not for you, so thank YOU!

 Jennifer